 Focusing your efforts in targeting your core audience may initially decrease traffic but is likely to create better engagement and reduce bounce rate.
 Target prospective buyers that are actually looking for what you offer to boost relevant traffic, encourage users to stay on-site longer and even make a purchase.

 One of the least enjoyable things on any website is continuous popups or pushy ads.
 All these distractions take away from the user’s ability to read the content and often slow down the site resulting in a poor user experience.
 Chances are too many distractions are going to make the user shift companies.
 Instead, place your ads or sg up requests on the side or top of the page.
 Let them be clear for the user to read but situated in a way that doesn’t hamper their user experience.

 The abandonment rate for mobile shopping carts is 97%, compared to 70-75% for desktop carts.

 Create a clear and focused call-to-action (CTA)

 What is the ultimate action you want your users to do?
-Thick about it in a clear and concise way – that’s your call-to-action.
+Think about it in a clear and concise way – that’s your call to action.
 Create a clear one-liner CTA and display it prominently at the base or side of your page.
 This should be accessible to take advantage of any action that your content may inspire.
-However, a lengthy, disorganised or multiple CTAs never work.
+However, lengthy, disorganised or multiple CTAs never work.
 They leave the user confused and if they are intrusive, may make the user uncomfortable.

 Once you’ve gone through the hard work of getting customers, it is important to encourage them to stay.
-A high bounce rate can be highly damaging for your business and reputation.
-Use the tips above or opt for expert SEO services to reduce bounce rate and enhance user experience.
+A high bounce rate can be highly damaging to your business and reputation.
+Use the tips above or opt for expert SEO services to reduce bounce rates and enhance user experience.